KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Another great guest talk from the team at Talis, where they went over their agile method of working, which was very helpful in preparation for the final four week project!

+### Day 66:

+- For the last hackathon we were asked to create a simple weather app using TypeScript that retrieved weather info from an API, and we were encouraged to play around with some new tools.
+We took advantage of this opportunity as we felt that some of these tools could be very useful during our four-week projects.
+So after we completed a barebones MVP we played around with React Router and Material UI.
+Although we weren’t able to incorporate them into our project as we would have liked, we learned a lot and became more comfortable with TypeScript along the way.

+- After class, I played around some more with React Router and gained a deeper understanding of how it works.
+I also explored the docs and sandbox features of Framer Motion and React Hook Form.